Product thinking

 The shape is still unresolved

 I am more interested in AI products that do not simply place a model inside every old workflow.
-They ask what the model makes newly possible, then design the product around judgment, consequence, propagation, and learning.
+They ask what the model makes newly possible, then design the product around judgment, consequence, follow-through, and learning.